-- (c) A school holding a franchise to offer specialized programs or classes not available to other schools shall not advertise such programs in such a manner as to diminish the value and scope of programs offered by other schools not holding such a franchise.
-Advertising of special classes or programs offered under a franchise shall be limited to the classes or programs offered. - (d) A school shall not use endorsements, commendations, or recommendations by students in favor of a school except with the consent of the student and without any offer of financial or other material compensation.
+1 2 (c) A school holding a franchise to offer specialized programs or classes not available to other schools shall not advertise such programs in such a manner as to diminish the 3 value and scope of programs offered by other schools not holding such a franchise.
+4 Advertising of special classes or programs offered under a franchise shall be limited 5 to the classes or programs offered.
+6 (1) 7 (a) A school shall not use endorsements, commendations, or recommendations by 8 students in favor of a school except with the consent of the student and without any 9 10 offer of financial or other material compensation.
 Endorsements shall bear the student's legal or professional name of the student.
-A school may abbreviate the student's name if requested by the student.
-The school shall maintain a written record of the endorsement, including the full legal name and contact information for the student, associated with any advertisements referenced in this section. - (e) A school shall not use a photograph, cut, engraving, illustration or graphic in advertising in such a manner as to: - (1) convey a false impression of size, importance, or location of the school, equipment, or facilities associated with the school, or - (2) circumvent any of the requirements of this chapter regarding written or oral statements. - (f) Every advertisement must clearly indicate that training is being offered, and shall not, either by actual statement, omission, or intimation, imply that prospective employees are being sought. - (g) The Agency may order corrective action to counteract the effect of advertising in violation of the Act or this chapter, including: - (1) retraction by the school of such advertising claims published in the same manner as the claims themselves; - (2) a prohibition against the use of an automatic forwarding message; and - (3) submission of all advertisements to the Agency for pre-approval at least 30 days before proposed submission of the advertisements to the advertising medium.
+A school may abbreviate the 11 student's name if requested by the student.
+The school shall maintain a written record 12 of the endorsement, including the full legal name and contact information for the 13 student, associated with any advertisements referenced in this section.
+14 statent, associated with any advertisements referenced in this section.
+15 (e) A school shall not use a photograph, cut, engraving, illustration or graphic in 16 ( ) advertising in such a manner as to: 17 18 (1) convey a false impression of size, importance, or location of the school, 19 equipment, or facilities associated with the school, or 20 21 (2) circumvent any of the requirements of this chapter regarding written or oral 22 23 statements.
+23 24 25 26 27 (f) Every advertisement must clearly indicate that training is being offered, and shall 25 26 not, either by actual statement, omission, or intimation, imply that prospective 26 27 employees are being sought.
+27 (~) The Agency may and a competitive action to counterpot the effect of advertising in 28 29 (g) The Agency may order corrective action to counteract the effect of advertising in violation of the Act or this chapter, including: 30 violation of the Act of this chapter, including.
+31 (1) retraction by the school of such advertising claims published in the same 32 manner as the claims themselves; 33 manner as the claims themselves, 34 (2) a prohibition against the use of an automatic forwarding message; and 34 35 36 (3) submission of all advertisements to the Agency for pre-approval at least 30 37 days before proposed submission of the advertisements to the advertising 38 medium.
+39 40 §807.1 75.

-§807.175.
 Catalog.

-- (a) The catalog shall include the following: - (1) table of contents or index: - (2) name and complete street address of the school;
+41 42 (0) The catalog shall include the following: 43 (a) The catalog shall include the following: +3 44 (1) table of contents or index; 4 4 45 (1) more of contents of index, 46 (2) name and complete street address of the school; • • • • • • • • • • • • • • • • • • • •